Urban Chickens in Columbia

 - A heat source (a lamp works best, a red bulb is preferred but not required)

-- Feeder (either trough or hanging-this last is easier to keep clean)
+- Feeder, either trough or hanging (The latter is easier to keep clean.)

-- Food (either commercial chick starter (non-medicated) or your own recipe of whole/ground grains, this last will also require a source of grit
+- Food (either commercial chick starter [non-medicated] or your own recipe of whole/ground grains.
+The latter will also require a source of grit.)

-Prepare the brooder before the chicks arrive, a cardboard box works great for small numbers.
+Prepare the brooder before the chicks arrive.
+A cardboard box works great for small numbers.
 Have the heat lamp set up for at least a few hours so that all the equipment is warmed.
 Plain water is fine for now, but make sure it warms up under the lamp some.
 Have a nice layer (2-6 in) of litter down.
 I personally like some sort of dirt/sand mixture with a bit of turf from my lawn/garden.
 It gives the chicks a readymade dust bath, plenty of stuff to peck at, and the occasional juicy treat.
-If using commercial feed, then I recommend using non-medicated starter for the first 2-3 weeks up to 20 weeks.
-Have some available in the feeder, but I also like to lay some sort of paper towel or shop rag down and sprinkle the feed on it for these first few days, until they learn to distinguish between the litter and the food.
-If using your own mix, such as whole grains, make sure it is ground small enough that they can easily eat it.
+If using commercial feed, then I recommend using non-medicated starter for the first 2-3 weeks, up to 20 weeks.
+You should have some available in the feeder, but I also like to lay some sort of paper towel or shop rag down and sprinkle the feed on it for these first few days, until they learn to distinguish between the litter and the food.
+If using your own mix, such as whole grains, make sure it is ground small enough that they can eat it easily.
 Food at this stage is less important than water as the chicks have just absorbed the last of their yolk before hatching and so have a source of nutrients available for a few days.
-You’ll want the feeders and waterers to be at about the height of the chicks backs, so for now that means on the litter.
-As the chicks grow, raise the containers up, this also helps keep the water clean and the food in the feeder (they WILL dump it out if they can).
+You’ll want the feeders and waterers to be at about the height of the chicks’ backs, so for now that means on the litter.
+As the chicks grow, raise the containers up; this also helps keep the water clean and the food in the feeder (they WILL dump it out if they can).

 Day 3 to Week 6

 During this time, the chicks will roughly double in size each week.